-- 1. During 20 working days following the announcement of the results of a written assessment, at the request of one or more students, inspection will take place no later than 2 weeks before the resit of the assessment evaluated. - 2.
-The time, manner and duration of the inspection will be announced in good time at the channel commonly used by the programme.
-At the time of inspection, any student who took part in the assessment may take note of questions and assignments from the relevant assessment, as well as the standards on the basis of which the assessment was evaluated.
+- 1. Students may request an inspection within 20 working days of the announcement of the result of a written assessment.
+Inspection will take place no later than 2 weeks before the resit of the assessment in question. - 2.
+The time, manner and duration of the inspection will be announced in a timely manner at the channel commonly used by the programme.
+At the time of inspection, any student who took part in the assessment may take note of questions and assignments from the assessment, as well as the standards on the basis of which the assessment was evaluated.